Voice to Congress

 Biggest Threats Facing America

-1. China: U.S. defense planning treats China as the main long-term strategic competitor and "pacing challenge," especially because of its growing military power, technology ambitions, and regional pressure in the Indo-Pacific.
+1. China: U.S. defense planning treats China as the central long-term strategic military competitor, especially in the Indo-Pacific, because of its growing military power, technology ambitions, pressure around Taiwan, and coercive activity in the South China Sea.

 2. Russia: Russia remains a major threat through military aggression, cyber operations, disinformation, and broader destabilization efforts.